inno-devops-labs/S25-core-course-labs/app_nodejs/README.md

 ## Overview

 This web application displays the current time in Abu Dabi.
 It is built using Node.js and Express, with a client-side HTML page that dynamically fetches the time.
+Also in the latest image `/visits` subdirectory is introduced, which shows the number of times the app is accessed.

 ## Installation